scijava/scijava-jupyter-kernel/README.md

 ## Documentation

-A documentation in the forms of a serie of notebooks is available [here](./notebooks/Welcome.ipynb).
+A documentation is available as a series of notebooks [here](./notebooks/Welcome.ipynb).

 ## Installation - Standalone